Rishi8078/TimeFlow-Card/README.md

 ## ✨ Features

+-  **Real-time updates** with 1-second precision
-- 🎯 **Animated SVG progress circle** with dynamic scaling and proportional sizing
+-  **Animated SVG progress circle** with dynamic scaling and proportional sizing
-- 🕒 **Smart time display** with natural language formatting and intelligent unit cascading
+-  **Smart time display** with natural language formatting and intelligent unit cascading
-- 🎨 **Fully customizable** colors, sizes, and time units
+-  **Fully customizable** colors, sizes, and time units
-- 🔗 **Entity support** for dynamic countdowns with real-time updates
+-  **Entity support** for dynamic countdowns with real-time updates
-- 🌍 **Advanced timezone handling** with intelligent parsing for Home Assistant entities
-- 📝 **Template support** for dynamic titles, colors, and dates using Home Assistant templating
+-  **Template support** for dynamic titles, colors, and dates using Home Assistant templating
-- 🎉 **Toggleable celebration animation** when countdown expires
-- 🔧 **Cross-platform date parsing** ensuring consistent behavior across all browsers
-- 💅 **Card-mod compatibility** for advanced styling and theming
-- 📱 **Responsive design** with automatic font and icon scaling

 ## 🚀 Installation